 Another risk Google Suggest has is aimed at a company’s reputation management.

 We all know how online users can affect a company’s image with the use of the different social media platforms.
-One information can spread like wildfire, especially if it peaks the interest of online citizens.
+One piece of information can spread like wildfire, especially if it piques the interest of online citizens.
 When a content goes viral, Google also picks up on it.
 It makes it appear frequently in the Google Suggest when similar keywords are typed in.
 Over time, as the hype of the trend dies down, it also goes further below the list of suggestions.